-Let’s start by having a quick look at what Verge is…
+Let’s start by having a quick look at what the Verge is…

 Table of Contents

 Verge (XVG) was created in 2014.
-It was originally called DogeCoinDark but changed its named in 2016.
+It was originally called DogeCoinDark but changed its name in 2016.

 Verge is a cryptocurrency which allows users to make anonymous and untraceable transactions.
 This means that user identities and the transactions they’re making are hidden.
 Verge uses the Tor network to make this possible.

 Note: Tor is a free piece of open-source software that allows users to communicate anonymously.
 It does this by hiding user data with encryption.
 It also routes communications through many different IP addresses which makes them untraceable.